Ensono/stacks-webapp-template/packages/scaffolding-cli/templates/src/csr/README.md

 - path (e.g. /images)

 All variables should be pulled in using the same method the app does.
-In this case, this is all dont in `cypress/plugins/index.config.js`
+In this case, this is all don't in `cypress/plugins/index.config.js`

 ## Scripts